-To provide a bit of a back story, I started taking pictures seriously about ten years ago—with "seriously" being defined as the point at which I started using non-point-and-shoot cameras and started using Single-Lens Reflex (SLR) cameras.
-The trigger that precipitated this change was that some very good friends of mine were to be married in a super-small wedding and the only way to attend was to have an assigned task.
+To provide a bit of a back story, I started taking pictures seriously about fifteen years ago—with "seriously" being defined as the point at which I stopped using non-point-and-shoot cameras and started using Single-Lens Reflex (SLR) cameras.
+The trigger that precipitated this change was that some very good friends of mine were to be married in a very small wedding and the only way to attend was to have an assigned task.
 They nominated me to be the photographer.
-Since I did not have one, I bought a camera as this seemed like a necessary part to the whole photographer role.
-Fast forward ten years and they are still married, we are still friends, and I still take pictures so I guess it all worked out.
+Since I did not have one, I bought a camera as this seemed like a integral part to the whole photographer role I would be filling.
+Fast forward many years and they are still married, we are still friends, and I still take pictures so I guess it all worked out.

 One of the aspects I enjoy about photography is the effort of attempting to capture an image of an object or environment the way I perceive it.
 Looking at the final “print”, this usually ends up being more miss than hit but the rare times everything comes together provides me motivation to keep photographing.
 Going to digital from a manual-focus film camera has made me something of a lazy photographer, in that I take many more pictures than I should instead of putting the time in during the shots to properly compose everything.
-I do try to envision the final print prior to releasing the shutter, rather than harvesting afterwards (note that we rarely, if ever, crop a picture for this site).
-My laziness extends to post-processing, in that most pictures to date have no post-processing other than what the camera does to produce a jpg (we do occasionally bump up the exposure in Picasa since some of the aggregation sites seem to prefer slightly more-exposed pictures these days).
-However, I have recently picked up Adobe Lightroom a few years ago with the hope that this would change, but alas, my laziness runs deep.
+I do try to envision the final print prior to releasing the shutter, rather than harvesting afterwards (note that we rarely crop pictures for this site).
+My laziness extends to post-processing, in that most pictures to date have little post-processing other than what the camera does to produce a jpg.
+I picked up Adobe Lightroom a few years ago with the hope that this would change, but alas, my laziness runs deep.
 I will add that over the past year we have started using the "I'm Feeling Lucky" button in Picasa more frequently to auto-balance exposure on many of the pictures we take and Erin also often adds text to pictures as well.

 Until this site began, most pictures I took were either of people or objects, not of food.
 As I started to focus on food, the main item I had to learn more about was supplemental lighting.
 For those interested in learning more about lighting, I recommend going to strobist.blogspot.com as a good starting point.
 Also, checking out the strobist group on Flickr can be both helpful and inspirational as members will post photos they have taken and often will include the lighting setup used to accomplish the shots.
 When not using natural light, I use a remotely triggered speedlite/umbrella and monolight/softbox set-up (I have only just begun to investigate continuous-light sources).